 If a rideshare driver hits another vehicle while they have the app turned off, Uber’s policy does not provide any protection.
-Though, in instances where the app is turned on, and they are looking for rides, a moderate level of liability coverage becomes active.
-Having a rideshare accident attorney in Augusta review the details of your rideshare accident claim will help you identify whether your accident was covered by the rideshare company’s insurance policy.
+Though, in instances where the app is turned on and they are looking for rides, a moderate level of liability coverage becomes active.
+Having a rideshare accident attorney in Augusta, GA at Barrios Virgüez review the details of your claim will help you identify whether your accident was covered by the rideshare company’s insurance policy.

-Damages that Can Be Recovered Through Rideshare Accident Claims
+Damages that Can Be Recovered Through Augusta Rideshare Accident Claims

 If you can prove that another party was at fault for the accident that injured you, there is a significant chance that you will recover compensation.
 This compensation comes in a variety of forms, depending on your overall losses.
 Usually, personal injury cases like rideshare accident claims result in plaintiffs recovering both economic and non-economic damages.

 How much is recovered in each category depends on the severity of the accident and the suffering caused by the injuries you sustained.
-If you are unsure of what economic and non-economic damages are, here is more about each.
+The two main types of losses you can recover include economic and non-economic damages.

 When someone suffers a physical injury in a rideshare accident, they usually require some form of medical treatment.
-Of course, getting treated is usually not free in America.
-Therefore, bills are likely to pile up.
-In addition to those bills, individuals with certain injuries may be unable to attend work or pursue certain business opportunities.
+Healthcare in the US is more expensive every year, so your medical bills are likely to be substantial.
+In addition to those expenses, individuals with certain injuries may be unable to attend work or pursue certain business opportunities.

 - Loss of consortium

 - Loss of enjoyment of life, hobbies, and activities